Landlord responsibilites in Scotland

 If you’re a landlord, you’ll need to pay tax on your rental income.
 We spoke to tax specialists for their tips on completing a self-assessment form as a landlord

-If you are renting out a property or numerous properties, they will require maintenance from time to time.
+Just like any property your rental property will require maintenance and repair.
 If you have questions such as “How often should a landlord refurbish a property?” or “What is considered maintenance on rental property?”, ESPC Lettings can help.

 Get in touch with ESPC Lettings to get advice about property maintenance and find out more about our full property management service.